api-platform/docs/distribution/index.md

 lot of powerful built-in filters.
 Doctrine ORM and its bridge support most popular RDBMS including PostgreSQL, MySQL, MariaDB, SQL Server, Oracle and SQLite.

 That being said, keep in mind that API Platform is 100% independent of the persistence system.
-Tou can use the one(s) that best suit(s) your needs (including NoSQL databases or remote web services).
+You can use the one(s) that best suit(s) your needs (including NoSQL databases or remote web services).
 API Platform even supports using several persistence systems together in the same project.